 The turbines take wind energy out of the system and change wind patterns.
 This makes more rain fall before the storm reaches land.

 Archer’s models used between 22,000 and 75,000 turbines—and saw about 15 percent less accumulated precipitation in Houston.

-But according to the US Department of Energy, offshore wind projects planned for the US as of June would have 25,464 megawatts of generating capacity—or thousands of turbines.
+But according to the U.S. Department of Energy, offshore wind projects planned nationwide as of June would have 25,464 megawatts of generating capacity—or thousands of turbines.

-Archer notes adding one more known localized benefit to offshore wind could help sway people who are initially against those projects.
+Archer notes describing one more localized benefit of offshore wind could help sway people who are initially against such projects.